johnpolacek/team-health-checker/README.md

 }
 ~~~~

 Next, we need to build in some views depending on where the user is in the health check process.
-Let’s add a button for the user to click to start the health check, and a results view for when the health check is complete.

 *pages/check.js*